Gearóid Mac Eoin: Dublin and Galway

 Mac Eoin returned to Ireland in 1959 to serve as Professor of Irish at St Patrick's College, Dublin.
 In 1961, he co-founded Studia Hibernica, an academic journal for Irish studies published by the College, and for a time served at the editorial board (1961–1965).
 In the 60s, he also became President of Comhar na Múinteoirí Gaeilge, which had just been founded to promote the use of the Irish language at schools, both as a teaching medium and a subject in itself.

-In 1963, Mac Eoin began working again for the Dublin Institute, this time as Assistant Professor.
-Three years later, he became Professor of Old and Middle Irish and Celtic Philology at National University of Ireland, Galway, which would become the longest-held position of his career (1966–1994).
+In 1963, Mac Eoin began working again for the Dublin Institute, this time as assistant professor.
+Three years later, he became professor of Old and Middle Irish and Celtic philology at National University of Ireland, Galway, which would become the longest-held position of his career (1966–1994).

 Mac Eoin also turned to politics to promote the Irish language.
 He joined the movement Gluaiseacht Cearta Sibhialta na Gaeltachta in 1969 and by helping to set up local committees in the Gaeltacht area, contributed to the institution of the Údarás na Gaeltachta in 1979.

 The Royal Irish Academy made him a member in 1975.
 As a professor in Dublin and Galway, Mac Eoin and his fellow staff members have been responsible for organising a number of national and international conferences, notably the Sixth International Congress of Celtic Studies (1979).
 He has been visiting professor at a number of German universities, namely those of Bonn (1979–80), Freiburg (1985) and the Humboldt University of Berlin (1993).
 Since the late 80s, he has also been busy organising a programme to foster co-operation between academic institutions in Europe.
 The number of universities enrolled in this programme, which falls under the Erasmus Programme of the European Union, has swollen to 22 today.

-He retired in 1994, after nearly 30 years of service as Professor in Galway.
+Mac Eoin retired in 1994, after nearly 30 years of service as professor in Galway.
 Gimma, his wife, died in 2007, survived by their children and nine grandchildren.
-He lives in Barna.
+He lived in Barna until his death on 11 June 2023, at the age of 94.